Preventative Dental Care Whittier, CA

 A basic dental cleaning includes a physical exam of the mouth.
 This often involves using a small mirror to check around the teeth and gums for inflammation, plaque buildup, recession, or other concerns.
 Our staff then uses small instruments to remove plaque and tartar from around the gum line and between the teeth.
 This is followed by a thorough cleaning and flossing.
 The mouth may be rinsed throughout the process as needed.

 Deep cleanings are different from routine cleanings because they are designed to remove plaque, tartar, and bacteria below the gum line and along the roots of the teeth.
 This type of cleaning may be recommended when gum disease is present or beginning to progress.
+Learn more on our Root Scaling and Planing page.
 In many situations, treating the problem early helps reduce the risk of more advanced periodontal damage later.

 Some patients also need additional guidance about what their cleaning findings mean.
 For example, we sometimes see patients who brush regularly but still collect buildup in harder-to-reach areas.
 Preventive visits allow us to explain where problems are developing and how home care can be improved before more serious treatment becomes necessary.
 Patients who need ongoing maintenance or closer preventive monitoring often benefit from care coordinated through a general dentist.